Aniket-Engg/sol-profiler/README.md

 [![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/Aniket-Engg/sol-profiler)
 [![LoC](https://tokei.rs/b1/github/Aniket-Engg/sol-profiler?category=lines)](https://github.com/Aniket-Engg/sol-profiler).

+Works best with solidity version >=0.4.22 !!!

 sol-profiler lists down the attributes of all the functions/constructor of a single `.sol` file. sol-profiler is colourful and easy to use.
 It displays the profile of contracts & libraries in the file along with the `pragma`.

-It works best with solidity version >=0.4.22
+It also stores generated profile in a `.txt` file in the project folder.

 It marks the `library` contracts and `fallback` function explicitly, see [example](https://github.com/Aniket-Engg/sol-profiler#example).